-The Archives manages the Rare Books & Special Collections of the NYU Health Sciences Library.
-Rare books are included in the library catalog, but you must request an appointment to view the collection using the Reference Contact Form.
+The NYU Medical Archives manage the Rare Books & Special Collections of the NYU Health Sciences Library.
+Rare books are included in the library catalog, but do not circulate and may only be viewed onsite by appointment with the Archives.

-Heaton was a professor of obstetrics and gynecology in the School of Medicine.
-He authored a book chronicling the first 125 years of history of the School of Medicine, as well as a work on the early history of the New York Obstetrical Society.
+Dr. Claude Heaton was a professor of obstetrics and gynecology in the School of Medicine.
+He authored a book chronicling the School of Medicine’s first 125 years, as well as a work on the early history of the New York Obstetrical Society.
 He also published on the subject of maternity care.

 The James collection consists of approximately 352 volumes.
 The collection seems to have been named after Dorothea Draper James, who was president of the Bellevue Hospital School of Nursing.
 Although little is known about how the collection came to the medical library, an administrative office of the library was formerly named “The James Room” in gratitude to Dorothea Draper James.

 Dorothea Draper James was the granddaughter of Charles Dana, the editor and publisher of the New York Sun, and the older sister of the monologist Ruth Draper.
 Dorothea married twice, the second time into the James family (as the wife of William James' son Harry).
 She was elected president of the board at the Bellevue Hospital School of Nursing and survived her husband by twenty years.